EDDYMENS/brainkFuck-PHP-methodChain/README.md

 - `->output()` output the byte at the data pointer.
 Also pass in false to mute output.
 - `->input()`	accept one byte of input, storing its value in the byte at the data pointer.
-- `->label('sample_label')`	if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching `->jmp('sample_label)` command.
+- `->label('sample_label')`	if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching `->jmp('sample_label')` command.
 - `->jmp('sample_label')`	if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching `->label()` command.